-Update December 2019: As you may know, China has been cracking down on the use of VPNs leading up to the celebration of their 70th anniversary last month.
-Almost every VPN is experiencing connection troubles, but do the best VPNs for China still work?
+Updated November 2020: As you may know, China has been cracking down on the use of VPNs during most of last year.
+Almost every virtual private network is experiencing connection troubles, but do the best VPNs for China still work?
 As an expat who has spent over a decade in China, I’d like to offer my thoughts and recommendations.

 The only way I’ve been able to work online from in China is through what is known as a VPN, or a Virtual Private Network.

 8 years 10 years 14 years of first-hand experience with over 20 different VPN services, I get more than a few emails every month from people asking me what I recommend as the best VPN for China in 2020.